About Cephas Williams

 After taking a series of portrait photographs of 56 Black Men in hoodies, he launched '56 Black Men' as a campaign in the UK to change the narrative regarding Black men in the media and as an introduction to a much wider conversation.

 Since launching the campaign on the 23rd of December 2018, it has had both a local and global audiences amassing millions of impressions and engagement across Instagram, LinkedIn, Facebook, Twitter and YouTube.
-His work has also been featured in The Guardian and Metro, on Channel 5, Sky News, BBC and Aljazeera amongst others, creating both a local and global impact.
+His work has also been featured in The Guardian, The Metro, The Independent, on Channel 5, Sky News, BBC and Aljazeera amongst others, creating both a local and global impact.

 Cephas believes everyone should have a fair chance to change their narrative and so utilising his degree in Architecture, he created Drummer Boy Studios in 2017.
 Cephas set out to merge his passion for architecture and his passion for the community in a bid to create physical spaces that cater to those who often suffer the brunt of gentrification.
 The studio ran as a creative hub, a workspace with creative facilities; conducive for growth, innovation and collaboration for people interested in the creative sector including industries such as Music, Film, Media, Enterprise, Fashion and Gaming.

-Upon doing this, Cephas was confused as to why things like this were not being spotlighted in the media, after all the work and money he and his team put into creating this space within the community and the success it gained.
-He had also secured a partnership with BDP to become his official development partner for the business.
+Upon doing this, Cephas was confused as to why things like this were not being spotlighted in the media, after all the work and money and time put into creating this space within the community and the success it gained.
+He had also secured a partnership with BDP to become the official development partner for the business.